sofiacastillod/index/README.md

 ## Principles

 - Independence.
 Learn by being genuinely curious.
-Ask questions to yourself, then to google, then to others.
+Ask questions to yourself, then to a search engine (or books), then to others.
 - Authenticity.
 Listen to whatever you feel attracted to and do not be afraid of diving deep.
 Embrace your self.
 - Sharing.
 Start a conversation, share your discoveries.
 Find partners that'll make you stronger.
 - Quality.
 You are aware of your responsibilities and know when your assignments are ready.
 Avoid wasting others' time and only submit things when they meet professional standards.
 How you care about the quality of your work is how you care about the quality of your life.
 - Think before you build.
 Design it in your head, then proceed.
 Avoid wasting your time by writing code you'll need to change later.
 Understand the problem, solve it in your head and then write the code.
 - Integrity.
 As part of an organization, you'll have access to sensible company and user data.
 Be wise and responsible.
 Don't be afraid of communicating any vulnerabilities you've found or that you may have created.
 Any error can be solved before deploying to production.
+- Continuous learning.
+Software technologies evolve fast.
+Always be aware of these updates.

 ## Objective